We may earn a commission when you buy through links in our articles. Learn more.

 The best of the best from our Civilization 6 tier list belong in the S-tier.
 These leaders are capable of success in any era, whether it be due to their incredible bonuses or top-tier all-rounder status.
 If you want to change the course of history, check out the options below.

-Abraham Lincoln’s addition to Civilization VI is finally here with the new Leader’s Pass, and it’s a cracking one at that.
-The great American leader is in every mainline Civ game, so it’s something we were all expecting.
+As with almost every other Civilization game, you can’t go wrong with picking Abraham Lincoln as your leader, and the American icon is well worth his place at the top of our Civ 6 tier list.
 With industrial zone bonuses, he’s a little overpowered – not only do they provide amenities, but you also get a melee unit with every zone built.
 Oh, and the same goes for buildings in that zone.
-That’s a lot of units for free, helping you build an army easily and speedily.
+That’s a lot of units for free, helping you develop an army easily and speedily.
 You also get added loyalty if you’re playing the Rise & Fall expansion.
-Crikey, that’s a lotta good stuff.
+We’ve got more details on Lincoln’s abilities and unique buildings/units below.

 Alexander from Civilization 6, a man with blond hair, a helmet under his arm, and a metal armour breastplate.